 7) If beacon protection is enabled, it programs the BIGTK into the MAC for protection of Beacon frames.

+7a) If control frame protection is negotiated, it programs the CIGTK into the MAC for protection of group addressed Control frames that are defined to be protected.
+It also programs TK into the MAC for protection of individually addressed Control frames that are defined to be protected

 TGmf editor: Add new clause at the end of 12.2 as follows:

 12.2.x Requirements for control frame protection